Lichtblick-Suite/lichtblick/packages/studio-base/src/players/UserNodePlayer/nodeTransformerWorker/typescript/userUtils/README.md

 We also have unit testing available for these modules!
 Please add releveant unit tests for all new/amended code, it'll help us keep the bar high for our consumers.

-Then open up a PR in the Studio repo.
-We'll make sure a team member looks at it in a timely manner! :)

 ### FAQ

 > Can I use third-party packages?

 Not at the moment, but please let us know if that would be useful for you!
 Be sure to specify which package(s) you would like and why you want them.

-> Can I use other Studio code here?
+> Can I use other Foxglove Studio code here?

-Studio has many utilities that you are free to copy and paste into this directory, as long as you also provide relevant unit testing.
-Keep in mind the rest of Studio is written in Flow, which, while very similar to Typescript, has a few discrepancies.
-Feel free to reach out to the Studio team if you're having any trouble with this!
+Foxglove Studio has many utilities that you are free to copy and paste into this directory, as long as you also provide relevant unit testing.

-> Are these utilities versioned?

-Not currently.
-We would like to get around to this eventually, but wanted to harden this feature first.